iamloganwalsh/RSP/Novice/ADM.md

 def floyd_warshall(graph):
     """
     Implements the Floyd-Warshall algorithm to find all-pairs shortest paths.
+    Uses a third for loop to check if detouring through node k can provide a shorter path (due to negative weights).
     graph: 2D list (matrix) representing the adjacency martix of the graph. graph[i][j] is the weight of the edge from i to j. math.inf represents no direct edge between i and j.